kevinlee-app/flutter-tech-task/README.md

 # Mobile Technical Task
 Apps for Lunch Recipes Suggestion

+## Running App
+To launch app on simulator or device, run the following command from terminal :
+- `$ flutter pub get`
+- `$ flutter run`

+or from VSCode by choosing menu Run > Start Debugging (F5)

+## Running Test from VSCode
+1. Open the project root folder from VSCode
+2. Open the test file
+3. Click the Start Debugging option or Press F5

 ## Time Management
 There is no deadline to do this tech task.
 It's up to you how you manage your time to accomplish at least the requirements.